-• In 2013, over 11,000 participants in 145 cities around the world raised over $277,000 for prostate cancer research.
+• In 2013, over 11,000 participants in 145 cities around the world raised over $277k (US) for prostate cancer research.

-• In 2014, over 20,000 participants in 257 cities in 58 countries raised over $1.5 million (USD) for prostate cancer research.
+• In 2014, over 20,000 participants in 257 cities in 58 countries raised over $1.5M (US) for prostate cancer research.

-The Distinguished Gentleman’s Ride is a celebration of the art of being dapper and the style of classic custom motorcycles.
+The Distinguished Gentleman’s Ride is a celebration of the art of being dapper and classic custom motorcycles.

 Think: Monocles, jaunty trimmed moustaches, silk vests, crisp shirts and tailored suits.

 Ride: Cafe' Racer, Bobber, Classic, Tracker, Scrambler, Old School Chopper, Modern Classic, Sidecar, Classic Scooter, Brat Styled motorcycles.
 Visit our style guide to check out the bikes that make The Distinguished Gentleman’s the unique event that it is.

 Do: Bring your finest manners, neatest facial foliage, a sense of fun and a smile.

 Pay: The ride is free however we encourage those riding to make a donation to the cause as well as consider helping reach our fundraising goals by getting friends, family and colleagues to donate via your personal fundraising page.

 Register: To set up your personal fundraising page and register for your nearest ride, visit www.gentlemansride.com/register

 A number of companies operate a fund matching programme, meaning that the money you fundraise is doubled by them.
 Check with your HR department to see what your company policy is around fund matching and what you need to do next to qualify.